The day has finally come, you have a crisp $100 bill in your hand and you have two choices...

 Today, there is an entirely new form of advisor known as the robo advisor.

-This is an algorithm based investing platform where your money is invested based on your goals and current situation.
+Robo advisors are algorithm-based investing platforms where your money is invested based on your goals and current situation.
 Instead of having a human do this, it is handled by technology!

 The result?
 A seriously inexpensive financial advisor that doesn't need thousands of your hard earned dollars to get started.
 Take Betterment for example.

-When you invest with a robo advisor, this is a 100% passive method of investing.
+When you invest with a robo advisor, you are investing in a way that is 100% passive.

 You simply open an account, answer a few questions about your goals and your current situation and fund the account.
 After that, you are done!
 You will not think about this investment until tax season, or if you choose to contribute more money.